PD-14 Engine of MC-21 Airliner to be Modernized

-The Institute of Thermophysics of the Siberian Branch of the Russian Academy of Sciences is jointly modernizing the combustion chambers of the PD-14 engine (used on the Russian MC-21 airliner), according to the institute's director, Dmitry Markovich.
+At the Institute of Thermophysics of the Siberian Branch of the Russian Academy of Sciences, the combustion chambers of the PD-14 engine (used on the Russian MC-21 airliner) are being jointly modernized.
+This was announced by the director of the institute, Dmitry Markovich.

 In the combustion chamber of the PD-14 engine, so-called rich combustion occurs first, and then additional oxidizer is blown in.
 Thus, the modes change inside it.